 Several trips to Lesbos have inspired his shocking pieces.
-Specially his a photograph of himself lying face down on a beach, a position that evoked the death of the little Aylan, who was only three years old, found a year ago, on a Turkish beach.
-This news touched many people back then: with his shocking image, Ai Weiwei remind us that punctual emotion is not enough, and calls for more solidarity.
-Among his other highly engaged creations is an installation made up of 14000 life jackets of the migrants who arrived to the Greek Island of Lesbos, hung on the facade of a theater in Berlin.
-If we follow Ai Weiwei it is because his art sticks to current events and to the world that surround us.
+In particular, the photograph of himself lying face down on a beach.
+This photograph evoked the death of the little Aylan, who was only three years old, when he was found on a Turkish beach.
+This news sent shock waves across the globe.
+With his provocative evocation of this image, Ai Weiwei reminds us that a purely emotional reaction is not enough, and he calls for solidarity around social injustice.
+Among his other highly engaged creations is an installation made up of 14,000 life jackets.
+This was to represent the refugees who arrived to the Greek Island of Lesbos.
+These were hung on the facade of a theater in Berlin.
+This is what is so important about Ai Weiwei: his art focuses upon current events and the world that surrounds us.

 Vidéo: Freud, Fish and Butterfly Copyright © Wang Haiyang

 A multi-faceted artist, Xu Zhen is one of the big names of Chinese contemporary art.
-If we follow him, is because after he started exhibiting, the artist has been regularly changing subject and mediums.
+The reason he gained this reputation is because ever since he started exhibiting, the artist has regularly changed subjects and mediums.
 He creates videos that look like commercials or documentaries, traditional ceramics with mutant forms, abstract paintings, figurative frescoes and soft fabric sculptures are just some examples of his eclecticism.
-During his presence at the Louis Vuitton Foundation in 2016, the artist presented a monumental sculpture composed of a bodhisattva topped with a replica of the ancient statue “The victory of Samothrace”.
-We are impatient for his next craziness!
+During his presence at the Louis Vuitton Foundation in 2016, the artist presented a monumental sculpture composed of a bodhisattva topped with a replica of the ancient statue “The Winged Victory of Samothrace”.